 A sleeve board is essentially two small ironing boards connected together with one side larger than the other.

 The smaller side of the sleeve board is used for pressing narrow garment pieces like shirt sleeves and pants legs.
-It also doesn’t leave side creases in fabric because you press just one layer of fabric in the round rather than both sides at the same time.
+It also doesn’t leave side creases in the fabric because you press just one layer of fabric in the round rather than both sides simultaneously.

 The larger side is perfect for longer straight seams.
 I’ve also been known to use the curved sides of the board for shoulder seams or other rounded seams.
 (This takes some finagling.)